PhilliprBurwell/configure-ad/README.md

 </p>
 <p>
-#1 Setup Domain Controller & Client-1 in AzureCreate a Resource Group
-Create a Virtual Network and Subnet Create the Domain Controller VM (Windows Server 2022) named “DC-1” Username: labuser Password: Cyberlab123!
+#1 Setup Domain Controller & Client-1 in AzureCreate a Resource Group - Create a Virtual Network and Subnet Create the Domain Controller VM (Windows Server 2022) named “DC-1” Username: labuser Password: Cyberlab123!
 After VM is created, set Domain Controller’s NIC Private IP address to be static.Log into the VM and disable the Windows Firewall.
 Create the Client VM (Windows 10) named “Client-1”Username: labuser Password: Cyberlab123!
 Attach it to the same region and Virtual Network as DC-1 After VM is created, set Client-1’s DNS settings to DC-1’s Private IP address From the Azure Portal.
-Set it from the virtual netwrok to the custom private ip which is now 10.0.0.4. restart Client-1 Login to Client-1 Attempt to ping DC-1’s private IP address Ensure the ping succeeded From Client-1, open PowerShell and run ipconfig /allThe output for the DNS settings should show DC-1’s private IP Address
+Set it from the virtual netwrok to the custom private ip which is now 10.0.0.4. restart Client-1 Login to Client-1 Attempt to ping DC-1’s private IP address Ensure the ping succeeded From Client-1, open PowerShell and run ipconfig /allThe output for the DNS settings should show DC-1’s private IP Address.

 </p>